 XL IGH BA

 - Package Size

-Due to the telomeric position of the IgH locus, 14q32.3 translocations may be easily missed by conventional cytogenetics.
-FISH diagnostic is therefore a valuable tool in the diagnostic of translocations affecting the IGH locus.
+Due to the telomeric position of the IGH locus, 14q32.3 translocations may be easily missed by conventional cytogenetics.
+FISH is therefore a valuable tool in the diagnostic of translocations affecting the IGH locus.

 - Multiple Myeloma and Plasma Cell Neoplasms (MM)